signingplatform/slate/source/index.html.md

 We have language bindings in Shell, Python!
 You can view code examples in the dark area to the right, and you can switch the programming language of the examples with the tabs in the top right.

+The Signing API is organized around REST.
+Our API has predictable resource-oriented URLs, accepts form-encoded request bodies, returns JSON-encoded responses, and uses standard HTTP response codes, authentication, and verbs.

 # Installation
 Signing is compatible with python versions >= 3.8, and is available through PyPI:

 <code>pip install signing</code>

 All prerequisite packages will be automatically added to your environment.

+If you downloaded the source code, navigate to the cloned directory in a terminal, switch to your preferred python3 environment, then run

+<code>pip install .</code>

 Dependencies that are automatically installed include: